BHFDSC/CCU002_02/README.md

-# SARS-CoV-2 infection and risk of venous thromboembolism and arterial thrombotic events
+# SARS-CoV-2 vaccination and risk of venous thromboembolism and arterial thrombotic events

 ## Project description